Japanese submarine Ro-108: October–December 1943

 On 23 October 1943, Ro-108 departed Rabaul to carry supplies to Sarmi on the northern coast of New Guinea in support of Japanese forces fighting in the New Guinea campaign.
-She reached Sarmi on 24 October 1943, unloaded her cargo, and got back underway the same night.
+She reached Sarmi on 24 October 1943, unloaded her cargo, and got underway again that same night.
 While heading back to Rabaul, she received orders on 26 October 1943 to patrol off Lae, New Guinea.
 She returned to Rabaul on 9 November 1943.

 Ro-108 got underway from Rabaul on 20 November 1943 for a second supply run to Sarmi.
 After delivering her cargo at Sarmi on 21 November 1943, she patrolled off New Britain in the Arawe-Cape Merkus area before returning to Rabaul on 9 December 1943.